 A photography trip on every lens-lover’s bucket list, shooting the Northern Lights in Iceland really is as spectacular as it sounds.
-We sent Rough Guides photographer Diana Jarvis on a trip with Tatra Photography's new ‘travelling hotel’ to chase the aurora borealis across the remote Icelandic countryside.
+Rough Guides photographer Diana Jarvis went to chase the aurora borealis across the remote Icelandic countryside.

 Don't go looking for the Northern Lights and expect to get any sleep: the weather will have final say over your itinerary and there’s nowhere Mother Nature is more firmly in charge than on an aurora-chasing trip in Iceland.